 Environmental, Social, Health and Safety (ESHS)

-The environmental and social dimension of energy infrastructure projects is becoming increasingly important in our times, as the demand for sustainable solutions grows strongly around the globe.
+The environmental and social dimension of energy infrastructure projects is becoming increasingly important in our times.
+The demand for sustainable solutions continues to grow significantly around the globe.

-Due to its long standing practical experience in power sector projects, intec is in a unique position to understand the implications of energy projects to the environment throughout their full life cycle; and works with societies in developing solutions that respect the natural and human environment and safeguards occupational and community health and safety.
+Due to its long-standing practical experience in power sector projects, intec is in a unique position to understand the impacts of energy projects on the environment throughout their full life cycle.
+We work closely with societies in developing solutions that respect the natural and human environment and that also safeguard occupational/community health and safety.

 intec provides the full range of environment, social, health and safety (ESHS) related consultancy services.
-This is starting from environmental and social impact assessments; resettlement and compensation studies, health and safety studies as well as other ESHS related preparatory studies needed before project implementation starts.
-It continues with supervising the implementation of project and thereby verifying the compliance with the relevant ESHS requirements.
-Further, our consultancy services include the monitoring of ESHS compliance during operation until decommissioning.
+This starts from environmental and social impact assessments, resettlement and compensation studies, health and safety studies as well as other ESHS related preparatory studies needed before project implementation starts.
+It continues with supervising project implementation and thereby verifying compliance with the relevant ESHS requirements.
+Additionally, our consultancy services include monitoring of ESHS compliance during operation until decommissioning.
 We perform this in the entire power sector with a focus on transmission, distribution and renewable based power generation.

 intec respects the highest standards of environmental and social, health and safety requirements.
 Our ESHS expert team has long-standing international experience in projects sponsored by the financing institutions like KfW, WB and others in East/South East Europe, Africa, Asia, Middle East and Latin America.